 But Darwin’s theory goes much further than that, claiming that life began millions of years ago with simple single-cell creatures and then developed through mutation and natural selection into the vast array of plant and animal life that populate the planet. . . .
 Scientists call this more controversial theory ‘macro-evolution.”

 Initially troubling to me was the paucity of fossil evidence for the transitions between various species of animals.
 Even Darwin conceded that the lack of these fossils “is perhaps the most obvious and serious objection” to his theory. . . .

-Strobel, on page 92 of his book, states that the fossil record shows “there is the sudden appearance of nearly all the animal phyla, and they appear fully formed, ‘without a trace of the evolutionary ancestors that Darwinists require.’
+And, Strobel states on page 92 of his previously-mentioned book that the fossil record shows “there is the sudden appearance of nearly all the animal phyla, and they appear fully formed, ‘without a trace of the evolutionary ancestors that Darwinists require.’
 It’s a phenomenon that points more readily toward a Creator than Darwinism.”
 Strobel then notes,

 In his book Origin of Species, Darwin also admitted: “If it could be demonstrated that any complex organ existed which could not possibly have been formed by numerous, successive, slight modifications, then my theory would absolutely break down.” . . .
 Behe’s award-winning book Darwin’s Black Box showed how recent biochemical discoveries have found numerous examples of this very kind of “irreducible complexity.”

 Clark Pinnock, on page 113 of his book entitled Set Forth Your Case, says,